WMI Explorer 2020Get a handle on WMI classes and their properties and methods.

 - Generates sample code for PowerShell and VBScript, including calls to WMI methods.

 - Local cache allows you to browse remote machines even when not connected.

-WMI Explorer 2016 is the next generation tool for exploring the vast universe of the Windows Management Instrumentation database.
-The WMI database represents a huge repository of information about your servers and client machines which as a system or network administrator you need to utilize every day.
+WMI Explorer is the next generation tool for exploring the vast universe of the Windows Management Instrumentation database.
+The WMI database represents an extensive repository of information about your servers and client machines, which, as a system or network administrator, you need to utilize every day.
 Use WMI Explorer’s Windows PowerShell code generating abilities to create code for queries or even a GUI app with just a few clicks.
 The integrated PowerShell console for Windows PowerShell and PowerShell Core makes testing generated PowerShell statements instant and easy.

 Browse remote machines